sadir06/Project_Brief/personal_statements/DenizYilmazkaya.md

 For the single cycle implementation, I initially created the `top.sv` module that connected all the lower level components [Commit: 1ce8c95](https://github.com/sadir06/Project_Brief/commit/1ce8c951ccddb54a9bfdd2c053abec06601227fb).
 The first implementation supported the reduced RISC-V instruction set with PC logic handling, PC+4 increments, and BNE instructions.
 Later, for the full RISC-V32I implementation, I expanded the ALUControl signal from 3 to 4 bits to accommodate additional instructions and add further logic for the other branch instructions (BEQ, BLT, BGE, BLTU, BGEU) which involved adapting the `control_unit.sv` and `top.sv`. ([Commit: 889aa36](https://github.com/sadir06/Project_Brief/commit/889aa366dfc9594b07a153b154f226b85e57cab0))

 ### Initial Debugging
-On the initial implementation of the single-cycle processor, due to lack of communication, the `a0` register was not properly connected to the output for some of the lower level modules, requiring corrections and I added reset logic to the register file to ensure proper initialization during resets. ([Commit: 3602129](https://github.com/sadir06/Project_Brief/commit/36021297d459ee9b808e1f3efc3b3c9359aac3f2) & [Commit f5d59f5](https://github.com/sadir06/Project_Brief/commit/f5d59f505d0009d8dbf582fbbb67a65718ab3313)).
+On the initial implementation of the single-cycle processor, due to lack of communication, the `a0` register was not properly connected to the output for some of the lower level modules, requiring corrections and the addition of reset logic to the register file to ensure proper initialization during resets. ([Commit: 3602129](https://github.com/sadir06/Project_Brief/commit/36021297d459ee9b808e1f3efc3b3c9359aac3f2) & [Commit f5d59f5](https://github.com/sadir06/Project_Brief/commit/f5d59f505d0009d8dbf582fbbb67a65718ab3313)).

-Additionally, a more significant issue emerged in the instruction memory module: It was storing 32-bit words directly, even though RISC-V uses byte addressing.
+A more significant issue then emerged in the instruction memory module; even though RISC-V uses byte addressing, 32-bit words were being stored directly.
 This caused instructions to not actually be fetched during testing, making the output of every test equal to 0.
 This was fixed in collaboration with my teammate, Lila, by first changing the memory array to store individual 8-bit bytes instead of 32-bit words, adding base address offset calculation, and adding logic for the assembly of 32-bit instructions from 4 consecutive bytes in little-endian order [Commit: 21f8a12](https://github.com/sadir06/Project_Brief/commit/21f8a127ad04035d4e50985b3c6fb5fd8e44380b) :

 ``` systemverilog
 instr_o = {rom_array[offset_addr+3], rom_array[offset_addr+2],
               rom_array[offset_addr+1], rom_array[offset_addr+0]};
 ```
-This debugging experience highlighted the importance of thoroughly understanding specification requirements and the value of collaborative problem-solving.
+This debugging process highlighted the importance of thoroughly understanding specification requirements and the value of collaborative problem-solving.

 ---
 ## 2. Verification
 ### 2.1 F1 Starting Lights Implementation and Testing

-The F1 lights testbench was initially adapted from Lab-3 [Commit: 611f91f](https://github.com/sadir06/Project_Brief/commit/611f91fc5b8b67a71ff008436f2c74945267e93b), however, my teammate Lila and I ran into a problem whilst testing; the lights were turning on as they were supposed to, however, the first LED was blinking instead of staying on.
-To diagnose this issue, I implemented debug monitoring for the value of `a0` on the Vbuddy display:
+The F1 lights testbench was initially adapted from Lab-3 [Commit: 611f91f](https://github.com/sadir06/Project_Brief/commit/611f91fc5b8b67a71ff008436f2c74945267e93b), however, Lila and I ran into a problem whilst testing; the lights were turning on as they were supposed to, however the first LED was blinking instead of staying on.
+To diagnose this issue I implemented debug monitoring for the value of `a0` on the Vbuddy display:
 ``` cpp
         // Display F1 light pattern
         vbdBar(top->a0 & 0xFF);